JuliaDatabases/Redis.jl/README.md

 ### Transactions using the RedisConnection

-If the user simply wants to build a transaction and execute it on the server, the simplest way to do so is to send the commands as you would at the Redis cli.
+If the user wants to build a transaction a single time and execute it on the server, the simplest way to do so is to send the commands as you would at the Redis cli.

 ```
 redis_multi(conn)